 Other hormonal methods of birth control include:

-99%of pregnancies for up to 3 years.
+99%effective for up to 3 years.

 Permanent birth control

-- how effective it is
+- how effective the method is

-- whether a prescription is needed
+- whether the method requires a prescription

 - barrier methods